Towards Coordinate- and Dimension-Agnostic Machine Learning for Partial Differential Equations: Coordinate-free Operator Learning Across Dimensions

-Our approach can be summarized in two main steps (see Figure \ref{fig01}): \begin{enumerate} \item Given data satisfying an evolution equation, first learn a spatially coordinate-free representation of the evolution operator of the PDE expressed in terms of differential forms, \item Given a new set of initial and/or boundary conditions in a possibly different coordinate system, or even dimension, use a coordinate-free solution of the PDE to evolve the dynamics. \end{enumerate} Note that coordinate-free integrators are a classical subject of study in numerical analysis \cite{dinesh2000algebraic}.
+\begin{enumerate} \item Given data satisfying a partial differential equation, first learn a spatially coordinate-free representation of the PDE. \item Given a new set of initial and/or boundary conditions in a possibly different coordinate system, or even dimension, use a coordinate-free solver of the PDE to evolve the dynamics. \end{enumerate} Coordinate-free integrators are a classical subject of study in numerical analysis \citep{dinesh2000algebraic}.

-\textbf{Generators of invariant 0-forms.} Given $N$ scalar fields $\qty{\Psi_1,\ldots,\Psi_N}$ (i.e. 0-forms in a Riemannian manifold $\mathcal M$) the set of all possible orthogonally symmetric operators from $0$-forms to $0$-forms involving up to second-order derivatives can be obtained from: